cyMichael/ROI_Detection/README.md

 You need to generate a CSV file that contains 'slide_id', 'data_split', and 'label' for training the model.

+## Training

-## Training and Region of Interest Detection
+Training and Region of Interest Detection

 Here are example commands for training the patch classification model and performing ROI detection.